 Connect the J3 jumper to put the shield in the programming mode, then plug it to the computer through the mini USB socket.
 On the command prompt type:

-To download the HDG104 WiFi module firmware inside the dataflash.
+To download the HDG204/HDG104 WiFi module firmware inside the dataflash.

 Once the upgrade is done you can remove the J3 jumper and restart the shield.
 Now it's ready to be used.
 Look at the Optional section at the bottom of this page for details on checking if the firmware upgrade was a success.

-On Linux and Mac we wrote a script that once executed will do all the steps for you, driving into the procedure.
+On Linux and Mac we wrote a script that automates the process.
 The script is a command line utility, so in order to use it you need to open a terminal on your system.